 There are also concerns about PVC because of production challenges and environmental impact.
 Plus, when burned, PVC produces carbon monoxide, dioxins, and chlorinated furans.

-Dioxins and dioxin-like compounds (DLCs) are a group of chemical compounds that are recognized as persistent environmental pollutants (POPs).
+Dioxins and dioxin-like compounds (DLCs) are a group of chemical compounds recognized as persistent environmental pollutants (POPs).

 Burning PVC can also cause hydrochloric acid in your lungs and cause possible ulceration of your respiratory tract.